recursivenomad/ki-lime-pi-to-go/README.md

 **A comprehensive KiCad Library for the Raspberry Pi Pico** 🥧
 ==============================================================

-### Providing footprints, symbols, and models for the module in its various forms and implementations
+### Providing footprints, symbols, & models for the module's various forms & implementations

+> *This git submodule only contains the finished library.
+For source files and commit history, see [Ki-Lime Pi Pico][URL-Repository]*.